Some of the behind the scenes secrets of Celebrity Big Brother have been revealed.

 Over 60 cameras record the stars in the Big Brother house, but not all of what goes on makes it to our screens.

-As the new series awaits its return to Channel 5, past housemates and insiders have been spilling on what doesn't make it to air.
+Following the end of the latest series on Channel 5, past housemates and insiders have been spilling on what doesn't make it to air.

 Housemates can leave the house